microse-rpc/microse-py/README.md

 print(user.getName()) # Mr. Handsome
 ```

+*TIP: in regular python script, calling a class as a function will create an*
+*instance, but since alar uses that signature for singletons, and*
+*`app.Bootstrap` is technically not a class, so it has its own behavior and*
+*calling style.
+This may seem a little weird at first, but it will get by.*

 ### Non-class Module

-If a module doesn't have a class with the same name as the file name, then this
+If a module doesn't have a class with the same name as the filename, then this
 module will be used directly when accessing to it as a singleton.

 ```py